CGvanDrunen/Portfolio_minor_ADS/README.md

 Me and my team did a brainstorm session for each of the datasets for energy production & consumption where we discussed what kind of features could be of use and made several correlation matrices to see which of the features were best to use *ins link to notebook*

+### 6. Data Preperation

+### 7. Data Visualisation

+### 8. Predictive Models

+### 9. Evaluation

 ### 10. Diagnostics of the Learning Process
 One of my prime objectives this minor was to gain more experience with programming in python, which I believe I have achieved succesfully.
 I have learned a lot about both machine learning and neural network models and helped to design them.
+I practiced with presenting infront of a wide audience this minor, which is always welcome.
 I also learned to master the Navigator & Driver code writing method, where I learned to both code properly and effectively search for answers on the web.
 However I do believe that I have backed down slightly from being the Driver due to other teammates being more enthusiastic.
 During the minor I also was assigned the role of semi-chairman, which means I had to be the go-to contact person for external & internal